 English teaching is still a large industry for expats living in Japan.
 With 41 official international schools and at least 50 language academies in Tokyo alone, if you want to teach in Japan, there will be some good options.

-4. Work Culture in Japan
+4. Teamwork Work Culture

 Teamwork and consensus are more important than individuality and progressive action.
 There are plenty of Japanese companies that give more say to their lower-level employees than similar European businesses.